How To Make Brushing Your Teeth A Habit

 One of the best ways to create a habit is to keep the requirements simple.
 Brushing teeth is already a simple task, but we can focus on the simplicity to help it stick as a habit.

 Don’t complicate the instructions for your kids.
 Keep it as simple as possible at the start.
 A small amount of toothpaste on your toothbrush, brush for about two minutes, rinse with clear water.
 Simple.
+A Shoreline dentist who offers dental care for kids suggests that talking with your dentist about easy ways to teach your child about brushing and how to keep it simple but yet effective can be a great help.

 One of the corner stones of a habit is routine.
 Routine is rooted in consistent timing.
 Choose at least two, or three regular times to brush your teeth.
 Set a timer if you have to, but it’s best to create a habit around other regular activities.
 “First thing in the morning” or “after breakfast” are good times.
 After dinner or just before getting into bed are also good times.